Oriented Category Theory: Introduction

 The following table depicts how various fundamental concepts extend from classical to higher mathematics.
 The leftmost column lists certain fundamental structures in the strict, classical world, the middle column lists their generalization to the groupoidal, homotopical world,\footnote{We have opted for the most universal generalization, though others are possible.
-For instance, connective spectra or the derived category of $\bZ$ are other useful generalizations.}, and the rightmost column lists their generalization to the higher categorical world.
+For instance, connective spectra or the derived category of $\bZ$ are other useful generalizations.} and the rightmost column lists their generalization to the higher categorical world.

-The purpose of this paper is to study the category of $\infty$-categories from the geometric perspective of oriented spaces, a monoidal category with respect to the Gray tensor product, and develop the theory of categories enriched in this stucture.
-We introduce oriented spaces as presheaves of spaces on suitable categories of oriented polytopes, a higher-dimensional analogue of the usual presentation of categories as simplicial spaces satisfying a Segal condition.
-There are many such indexing categories, reminiscent of the many Grothendieck test categories which can be used to present $\infty$-groupoids in a coordinate-free manner.
-For instance, the oriented simplices and cubes are examples of such oriented test categories.\footnote{ This geometric approach to higher category theory, generalizing Grothendieck's homotopy hypothesis, is inherent in the Baez--Dolan cobordism and tangle hypotheses, and has been developed in works of a number of authors.
-See also the work of Ayala--Francis--Rozenblyum on the stratified homotopy hypothesis \cite{MR3941460}.} In particular, we establish several geometric formulas about oriented spaces which have significant categorical consequences.
+The purpose of this paper is to study the category of $\infty$-categories from the geometric perspective of oriented spaces, which is a monoidal category under the Gray tensor product, and develop the theory of categories enriched in oriented spaces.
+This geometric approach to higher category theory, generalizing Grothendieck's homotopy hypothesis and developed in work of \cite{campion2023graytensorproductinftyncategories}, \cite{gepner2026homotopy}, \cite{GepnerHeine2026}, is inherent in the Baez--Dolan cobordism and tangle hypotheses, and has been developed in works of a number of authors.
+See also the work of Ayala--Francis--Rozenblyum on the stratified homotopy hypothesis \cite{MR3941460}.
+In particular, we establish several geometric formulas about oriented spaces which have significant categorical consequences.

 In addition, we develop a theory of bioriented categories, which are categories that carry a compatible orientation and antiorientation.
 This theory is built on the theory of bienriched categories developed in \cite{heine2024bienriched}.
 Bienrichment is a variant of the usual notion of enrichement in nonsymmetric situations, where one wants to keep track of the enrichment in both the monoidal and the reverse monoidal structures simultaneously.